Otis T. Carr

-In January 1961, Carr was convicted of "the crime of selling securities without registering the same" in Oklahoma, and fined $5,000, far less than the sums he had obtained from investors in the area.
-He was denied an appeal on March 1, 1961.
-Carr could not pay the fine, and served part of a 14-year jail term.
-Carr fled the state and soon resurfaced elsewhere, still selling non-working "free energy" technology.
-Aho was found to be an innocent dupe.
-After his sentence ended, Carr lived in Pittsburgh, Pennsylvania.
-In 1966 he claimed that the reason his earlier demonstrations failed was simply that he had not had enough time to finish the device.
-He died in 1982.
+In January 1961, Carr was convicted in Oklahoma of "the crime of selling securities without registering the same" and fined $5,000, far less than the sums he had bilked from investors in the area.
+Carr appealed the conviction, which was denied on March 1, 1961.
+Carr could not (or would not) pay the fine and served part of a 14-year jail term.
+Following his release, Carr fled the state and soon resurfaced elsewhere, eventually settling in Pittsburgh, Pennsylvania, still selling non-working "free energy" technology.
+In 1966, Carr claimed that his earlier demonstrations had failed simply because he hadn't enough time to perfect the device.
+Carr died in 1982.
+Aho was believed to be an innocent dupe.